surveysparrow/surveysparrow-ios-sdk/README.md

   //...
   func handleSurveyLoaded(response: [String : AnyObject]) {
-    // This will be executed after the initial question in the survey is loaded print(response)
+    // This will be executed after the initial question in the survey is loaded
+    // NOTE: 'ssSurveyViewController.getSurveyLoadedResponse' should be set to true for this to work print(response)
   }
   //...